Tara Devi Temple: Beliefs

 It is believed that Goddess Tara was brought to the lap of Himalayas in Himachal from West Bengal in the 18th century.
 According to some people, being the Goddess of stars, she watches over everyone from the skies and showers her blessings.

 Reconstruction

 The temple was rebuilt in 2018 after three and a half years of work and at a cost of over ₹6 crore.
-The wood carving on the temple is kept as close to original ‘pahari’ style.
-Precious metals like gold and silver were also used in the decoration.
-The statue of Tara Devi was also installed on 20 July 2018 in the presence of 90 priests.
-Idols of Saraswati and Kali are also installed in the temple.

 Some other highlights

 There is a temple of Batuk Bhairav nearby.
 The milestone gate is 2.5 km away.
 People who want to organize religious feast wait for 6 years for their turn.

-Celebrations in Tara Devi Mandir

-During festivals like Dussehra and Durga Ashtami, a huge feast is arranged which is attended by a large number of devotees.
-It becomes very difficult to visit the temple during snowfall and rainy season.

 Visitors Count

 The temple is open for visit from 7 AM to 6:30 PM on all days.
 It takes around 2 hours to visit the place.
 Around 12000 to 15000 devotees visit the temple on weekends and there is no entry fee.

-Nearby attractions

-Below are some of the main attractions nearby in Shimla: